check-spelling/check-spelling-docs/Feature:-Run-locally.md

 ## Docker image

 As of **0.0.15-alpha**, there is a `Dockerfile` and its default path is to *check spelling* (there are other paths for checking pull requests and there will be a path for interacting with comments).
-⚠️ The Docker file will no longer be the main entrypoint in GitHub as of **0.0.16-alpha**.
+⚠️ The Docker file is no longer be the main entrypoint in GitHub as of **0.0.16-alpha**.

 * Publish a docker image.